T

 PaceStandard

-This 7-day itinerary for couples in Copenhagen balances iconic landmarks with local experiences, focusing on art, architecture, and gastronomy.
-You'll explore royal palaces, world-class museums, charming canals, and vibrant neighborhoods, with opportunities to enjoy Danish design and cuisine.
-Day trips offer further exploration of historical sites and contemporary art, ensuring a comprehensive and memorable visit.
+This 7-day itinerary for couples in Copenhagen balances iconic landmarks with local culinary experiences, focusing on art, architecture, and design.
+You'll explore royal palaces, world-class museums, charming canals, and vibrant neighborhoods, with a day trip to Hamlet's castle.
+The pace is balanced, allowing for exploration without feeling rushed, and includes a mix of mid-range dining and opportunities for more luxurious meals.

 Day 1 · Copenhagen